 Woodland below Saracen Way

 The main formal park for Penryn occupies an important location on a gateway to the town, with an existing play area and the Treluswell Stream running through the middle.
 Here, a mini-orchard is planned to reflect the town’s historic industry, whilst also bringing rich-blossom, much loved by pollinators.
-New seating will be surrounded by bubbles of meadow flowers, whilst you’ll be invited to explore the undergrowth of the stream-side ‘jungle’ through an enticing network of informal paths.
+Works have now been completed including new seating surrounded by bubbles of meadow flowers, whilst you’ll be invited to explore the undergrowth of the stream-side ‘jungle’ through an enticing network of informal paths.

-In Bodmin, Making Space for Nature is enhancing three sites over the autumn/winter 2021/22 period.
+In Bodmin, Making Space for Nature has enhanced three sites over autumn/winter 2021/22.

 Kinsman Estate and Treningle View

 This residential area is ideally situated for extending space for nature, being beside the Bodmin Beacon Local Nature Reserve.
-The scheme will introduce pollinator friendly shrub and perennial planting, sensitively located blossoming fruit trees, live-hedge enhancement, along with swathes of bulbs and wildflowers adding colour and enjoyment to grassed verges.
-A new accessible style, sustainably produced picnic bench will be added to the existing play area.
+The scheme introduced pollinator-friendly shrub and perennial planting, sensitively located blossoming fruit trees, hedge enhancement, along with swathes of bulbs and wildflowers adding colour and enjoyment to grassed verges.
+A new accessible style, sustainably produced picnic bench was added to the existing play area.
+Works are complete and we would welcome any local involvement in the long-term management of these new features.

 Tredanek Play Area